|

 Treatment Program, Comprehend, Inc., 1976-1981

-MARYJO GLEASON
+JO GLEASON

-Counseling Psychology, Spalding University.
-J.D., University of Louisville.
+J.D., University of

-Currently Director of the Public Service Program at the Louis D. Brandeis
+Service Program at the Louis D. Brandeis School of Law at the University of

-Seven Counties Crisis and Information Center, Staff Attorney in Jefferson
+Louisville, Crisis Counselor at Seven Counties Crisis and Information

-Family and Circuit Courts, and Legal Counsel to Governor's Office on Child
+Center, Staff Attorney in Jefferson Family and Circuit Courts, and Legal

-Abuse and Domestic Violence.
-Mediates civil, family and dependency cases.
+civil, family and dependency cases.

-J.D. from the University of Louisville School of Law, 1988.
+CLAUDIA K. GRENOUGH J.D. from the University of Louisville School of Law, 1988.
 B.S., Business

 Management, 1981.
 Extensive experience in corporate human resources and